garywige/axicom-scripting-training/Lesson 1/README.md

 ## Casting

 Okay, so the rest of the script should be a breeze at this point, right?
 It should, but you will learn not to get your hopes up too high as a coder!
-Let's insert this code underneith `# do business logic`:
+Let's insert this code underneith `# do work`:

 ```
 $result = $x + $y